-The per capita income in Harkers Island in 2010 was $19,872, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,488 for a family of four.
+The per capita income in Harkers Island in 2010 was $32,904, which is wealthy relative to North Carolina and the nation.
+This equates to an annual income of $131,616 for a family of four.
 However, Harkers Island contains both very wealthy and poor people as well.

 The most common language spoken in Harkers Island is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Other Asian languages.